F-Zero X: Gameplay

-Graphical detail is sacrificed to keep the game at a stable 60 frames per second (FPS).
+Graphical detail is sacrificed to maintain a stable 60 frames per second (FPS).

 F-Zero X is a fast-paced futuristic racing video game where 30 competitors race on high-altitude circuits inside plasma-powered hovercars in an intergalactic Grand Prix.
 Taking place after the original tournament was discontinued for several years due to the extreme danger of the sport, F-Zero X begins after the Grand Prix is brought back with the rules and regulations revised under the same name as the video game.
 The tracks include hills, loops, tunnels, corkscrews, and pipes.
 Players can drift into turns without losing momentum by using the control stick and trigger button.
-The game introduces 26 new vehicles, and reprises the 4 from the original F-Zero game.
+The game introduces 26 vehicles, and reprises the 4 from the original F-Zero game.
 Each has its own performance abilities affected by its size and weight, and a grip, boost, and durability trait graded on an A to E (best to worst) scale.
 Before a race, players are able to adjust a vehicle's balance between maximum acceleration and maximum top speed.

 Each machine's energy meter measures the machine's health and is decreased, for example, when the machine hits another racer or the side of the track.
 This is also a boost meter for manually boosting, usually starting with the second lap of a race.
 Energy can be replenished by driving over recharge strips, located at various points around the track.
 The game introduces the ability to attack other racers with either a side or spin attack.
 Dash plates in various locations give a speed boost without using any energy.
 Courses may have obstacles that reduce speed and traps that launch vehicles into the air, reducing its energy.
 If the player has a "spare machine"—the equivalent of an extra life—then falls off a track or runs out of energy, the race can be restarted.
 Players get an additional spare machine for every 5 contenders eliminated.